Vooya YUV/RGB Player - Usage Guide

 Quick Start

 Common shortcuts like LEFT, RIGHT, PageUp, PageDown, Pos1/Home, End work as expected.
-Press F11 to toggle full screen mode, and N to step through color channels.
+Press F11 (Ctrl-Shift-F on Mac) to toggle full screen mode, and N to step through color channels.
 Resize the window as you like with the mouse, or use +/-.
-Toggle a timecode overlay with T. You can always alter the format (color space, width, height etc.) with CTRL-F. With A, you toggle aspect ratio handling.
+Toggle a timecode overlay with T. You can always alter the format (color space, width, height etc.) with Ctrl-F.

-You can draw with the right mouse button, enable the Magnifier with the middle mouse button (or M, or with mouse wheel) and drop a bitmap to wherever you like (a skype chat for instance) with the left mouse button.
-You can also hit CTRL-C to copy a frame as bitmap, or SHIFT-CTRL-S to save it.
+You can draw with the right mouse button, enable the Magnifier with the middle mouse button (or M, or with mouse wheel/touch pad scroll) and drop a bitmap to wherever you like (a skype chat for instance) with the left mouse button.
+You can also hit Ctrl-C to copy a frame as bitmap, or Ctrl-SHIFT-S to save it.
 Clear a drawing with double click or DEL, enable advanced deinterlacing wit I.

 If you drag two files onto a vooya window, you will see the difference.
+If you drop a file onto vooya (playing another file) holding SHIFT, again you will get the difference.
 More files will open more player instances.
+If you drag a frame from vooya onto another vooya, that latter one will play the difference.

 Menu Options